 One of the main ways of communicating emotional love is by physical touch.
 Numerous research projects in the area of child development have made that conclusion: Babies who are held, stroked and kissed develop a healthier emotional life than those who are left for long periods of time without physical contact.
 Physical touch is also a powerful vehicle for communicating marital love.
 Holding hands, kissing, embracing and sexual intercourse are all ways of communicating emotional love to one’s spouse.
 For some individuals, physical touch is their primary love language.
 Without it, they feel unloved.
 With it, their emotional tank is filled, and they feel secure in the love of their spouse.

 Physical touch does not have to be difficult but sometimes needs some thought, especially if physical touch is not your primary love language and if you did not grow up in a “touching family.”
 I personally come from a very hugging family so this comes naturally to me.
 I love hugging and kissing Melissa and the kids.
-Sitting close to each other as you watch your favorite television program requires no additional time but may communicate your love loudly.
+Sitting close to each other as you watch your favourite television program requires no additional time but may communicate your love loudly.
 Touching your spouse as you walk through the room where he is sitting takes only a moment.
 Touching each other when you leave the house and again when you return may involve only a brief kiss or hug but will speak volumes to your spouse.
 Once you discover that physical touch is the primary love language of your spouse, you are limited only by your imagination on ways to express love.

 One of the first steps in a successful marriage is understanding each other love language so you can work on your spouse’ language as well.
 Once you have a clear understanding of what your love languages are, it’s easy to get on the same frequency again.
 You start to understand what you and your spouse appreciate and value.
 Invest time to work on this together and you’re set for a brighter future.
 To build a thriving marriage, family and business take hard work and discipline.
 Like any great venture, you need to start by laying out a vision for your marriage and family.
 Have a clear direction and start working on your masterpiece day in and day out.
 Hoping that the best days of your marriage, family, and business are ahead of you.